dsmsuite/dsmsuite.github.io/user_guide_cpp.md

 ## Purpose

 The C++ analyzer is intended to determine dependencies between C/C++ source files based on header file includes.

-is intended parses C/C++ source files and determines dependencies based on header file includes.
 The element hierarchy is based on the directory structure of the source code.
-Namespaces are not taken into account.
+Namespaces and types are not taken into account.

-It is important to understand that this analyzer does not have any knowledge on how to build the code and therefore does not known the include paths used during the build.It simply uses all source code directories and their nested directories as include paths.
+It is important to understand that this analyzer does not have any knowledge on how to build the code and therefore does not known the include paths used during the build.
+It simply uses all source code directories and their nested directories as include paths.

 This technique works well when source filenames are unique.
 It this is not the case it can be ambiguous which file is intended.